-Information received since the Federal Open Market Committee met in December January indicates that the labor market has continued to strengthen andremains strong but that growth of economic activity has been rising at a slowed from its solid rate.
-Job in the fourth quarter.
-Payroll employment was little changed in February, but job gains have been strongsolid, on average, in recent months, and the unemployment rate has remained low.
-Household Recent indicators point to slower growth of household spending has continued to grow strongly, while growth of and business fixed investment has moderated from its rapid pace earlier last year. in the first quarter.
-On a 12-month basis, both overall inflation andhas declined, largely as a result of lower energy prices; inflation for items other than food and energy remainremains near 2 percent.
-Although On balance, market-based measures of inflation compensation have moved lower remained low in recent months, and survey-based measures of longer-term inflation expectations are little changed.
+Information received since the Federal Open Market Committee met in JanuaryMarch indicates that the labor market remains strong butand that <a href="growth-of-economic activity has slowed from its-rose at a solid rate in the fourth quarter.
+Payroll employment was little changed in February, but job.
+Job gains have been solid, on average, in recent months, and the unemployment rate has remained low.
+Recent indicators point to slower growthGrowth of household spending and business fixed investment slowed in the first quarter.
+On a 12-month basis, overall inflation has declined, largely as a result of lower energy prices; and inflation for items other than food and energy remains near have declined and are running below 2 percent.
+On balance, market-based measures of inflation compensation have remained low in recent months, and survey-based measures of longer-term inflation expectations are little changed.